 Factor #1: New York’s Narrow Deadline for Malpractice Suits

 New York law gives victims of medical malpractice just two and a half years to pursue a lawsuit for injuries related to a doctor’s negligence.
-One can also file suit if the mistake happened while under care and the deadline window doesn’t begin until that treatment has finished.
+One can also file suit if the mistake happened while under their care and the deadline window doesn’t begin until that treatment has finished.

 New York’s Discovery Rule